 Website analytics tools can track the number of visitors to a brand’s website as well as their behavior and engagement with the site.
 Analyzing this data can help businesses determine how many people know about their brand and gauge interest in their products or services.

 Sales data can be analyzed to determine the impact of brand awareness on sales.
 By comparing sales data with brand awareness data, businesses can evaluate the efficacy of their efforts in increasing brand awareness and driving sales.

 Step 3.
 Assess Brand Equity

-Brand equity is the worth of your business that comes solely from how prospects and customers view your brand, rather than from the products or services you provide.
-Brand equity, like brand awareness, is one of the components to building brand trust and is also an indicator of brand health.
+Brand equity is the worth of your business that comes solely from how prospects and customers view your brand rather than from the products or services you provide.
+Brand equity, like brand awareness, is one of the components of building brand trust and an indicator of brand health.
 You can tell how healthy a brand is by how well-recognized and respected it is.
 A healthy brand is a trusted brand.

 In the end, the most trusted brands are healthy brands that are verbally and visually distinct and have strong brand awareness and equity.
 Building brand trust involves investing in your company’s vision and values and making every decision with trust in mind.
-Ask how every offer, campaign or piece of content contributes to how your brand looks, feels and sounds.
-Keep learning about what your customers need and you’ll be topping the B2B Trusted Brands List in no time.
+Ask how every offer, campaign, or content piece contributes to your brand’s look, feel, and voice.
+Keep learning about what your customers need, and you’ll be topping the B2B Trusted Brands List in no time.

 Accelerate Your Brand’s Trust

 Need help building trust for your brand?
 You can implement these tips and tricks to start gaining brand trust today, and we can help.
 If you want to accelerate brand trust and increase customer loyalty while focusing on critical business objectives, get in touch with Sagefrog.